tysik/obstacle_detector/README.md

 ### 1.2.
 The obstacle_extractor node

 This node converts messages of type `sensor_msgs/LaserScan` from topic `scan` or messages of type `sensor_msgs/PointCloud` from topic `pcl` into obstacles which are published as messages of custom type `obstacles_detector/Obstacles` under topic `raw_obstacles`.
-The point cloud message must be ordered in the angular fashion, because the algorithm exploits the polar nature of laser scanners.
+The PCL message must be ordered in the angular fashion, because the algorithm exploits the polar nature of laser scanners.

 -----------------------
 <p align="center">